How to Destroy Your Child’s Love for Reading

 Did you know that 80% of U.S. families did not buy a book last year and 33% of high school graduates never read another book for their entire life?

 If you are like most parents, you may struggle with getting your kids, especially your boys, to read for pleasure.
 They can find time to be on a screen device–new statistics say 7-9 hours a day is the average time our kids spend in front of a screen, but they can’t seem to find time for book reading.
 In my work with young families, this lack of interest in reading seems to be a big problem for today’s “screen happy” kids.
 Let’s take a look at some ways that we may be sabotaging our children’s chance to develop a healthy reading habit without even knowing it.

-Top 10 ways to ensure that your child will not like to read
+10 ways to ensure that your child will NOT develop a love of reading:

 1. Make sure there are no age-level pleasure novels/books in the house.